World Class Athlete Program

 Compete as a Soldier-Athlete.

-To help our athletes train and compete at the highest level in various Olympic and Paralympic sports, the WCAP has established training centers throughout the country that specialize in boxing, wrestling, modern pentathlon, and more.
+To prepare our athletes for elite-level competitions, the WCAP has established training centers throughout the country that specialize in Winter and Summer Olympic and Paralympic sports.

 WCAP sports include: